THE GREAT

 Technology Adoption Speed

 Each successive technology wave has been adopted faster than the last.
 Electrification took four decades to reshape manufacturing; generative AI reached widespread enterprise deployment in under three years.
-This compression of adoption timelines means the structural adjustment window is shrinking — institutions have less time to adapt before competitive dynamics shift irreversibly.
+This rapid rate of technological diffusion and adoption means the structural window of time to adjust is shrinking — institutions have less time to adapt before competitive dynamics shift irreversibly.

 Sectoral AI Compression Exposure